ayushshrivastv/Droploop/docs/COMMON_ERRORS.md

 ```

 **Cause:**
-The metadata URI is invalid or not properly formatted.
+The referral program metadata URI is invalid or not properly formatted.

 **Solution:**
 1. Use a known-good Arweave JSON metadata URI: